 COVID-19 testing is not available without an appointment.

-Testing is offered in drive-up and walk-up format outside the main health center facility (asymptomatic) and Garland Parking Garage (symptomatic).
+Testing is offered in drive-up and walk-up format outside the main health center facility (asymptomatic) and inside Pat Walker Health Center for e (symptomatic).
 Specific instructions and testing location are provided at time of scheduling.

 Who Should Be Tested for COVID-19?